NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 **7. Abstract classes and interfaces**<br>
 In order to increase maintainability, abstractions can be introduced.
 The corresponding elements for the implementation are interfaces or virtual classes.

+### P4L4 Design patterns
+Design patterns represent the best practices used by experienced object-oriented software developers.
+Design patterns are solutions to general problems that software developers faced during software development.
+These solutions were obtained by trial and error by numerous software developers over quite a substantial period of time.

 ## Conclusions
 Answers to the following questions: